 Further, our work identified and categorized values into value groups.
-In our corpus, we identified five different value groups: editorial values, responsibility values, standard values, technical values, and UX values.
+In our corpus, we identified 5 different value groups: editorial values, responsibility values, standard values, technical values, and UX values.
 Within these value groups, diversity (standard values) far outnumbers other values in terms of occurrences.
 Most of the publications on diversity tend to deal with topic diversity, followed by viewpoint diversity.
 Second, in terms of occurrences in the value groups, is recency (editorial values).
 Both diversity and recency are very relevant to the news domain.
 The former concerns the relationship between news and democracy, and the latter concerns the connection between news and the capture of unfolding developments.
-However, it does leave room and invite research on other values that are less investigated so far, but may improve recommender systems in this domain.
+However, it does leave room and invite research on other values that are less for granted, but may improve recommender systems in this domain.

 Furthermore, we observe that values and value group aspects are system-centered, whereas others are more user-centered.
 For instance, coverage, popularity, and explainability affect the system as a whole.
 In contrast, privacy and trust are values expressed by users.
-Future research could investigate whether certain values and value groups might be optimized or designed (or not), depending on whether these values (or value groups) concern the system or user.
+Future research could investigate whether certain values and value groups might be optimized or designed (or not) depending on whether these values (or value groups) concern the system or user.

 Finally, we found that recommendations are often evaluated by accuracy-based metrics.
-Thus, although many principles for news recommenders have been developed, there is still much work to be done in aligning these principles with relevant metrics that evaluate success and exploring the matter of potential tradeoffs.
-As indicated, this task is not easy and requires more inter- and transdisciplinary exchanges that help translate abstract values into design principles.
+Thus, although many principles for news recommenders have been developed, there is still much work to be done in aligning these principles with relevant metrics that evaluate success and exploring the matter of potential trade-offs.
+As indicated, This task is not easy and requires more inter- and transdisciplinary exchanges that help translate abstract values into design principles.
 It also necessitates ongoing collaboration between industry and academia.
-This also relates to the observation that offline methods are currently the by far the most used evaluation methods.
-The benefit of an academia-industry collaboration would be that these algorithms are made and tested in practice, providing the context and constraints under which these systems and their makers need to function.
+Also, because as we have seen, currently offline methods are by far the most used evaluation methods.
+The benefit would be that these algorithms are made and tested in practice, providing the context and constraints under which these systems and their makers need to function.

 This survey is subject to several limitations.
-First, the corpus of publications was determined by a specific query and was limited to publications in English, introducing potential biases in the selection of literature.
+Firstly, the corpus of publications was determined by a specific query and was limited to publications in English, introducing potential biases in the selection of literature.
 Research conducted in other languages or with different terminology may have been excluded.
-Second, the field of NRS has been rapidly evolving, and the survey's cutoff date may have led to the omission of recent developments and papers.
+Secondly, the field of News Recommender Systems (NRS) has been rapidly evolving, and the survey's cutoff date may have led to the omission of recent developments and papers.
 The dynamic nature of the field requires continuous updates to capture the latest research.
-Third, we systematically approached the selection and coding of papers by employing several coders, randomizing the assignment of papers to coders, and including reflexivity and dialogue within the research team.
+Thirdly, we systematically approached the selection and coding of papers by employing several coders, randomizing the assignment of papers to coders, and including reflexivity and dialogue within the research team.
 While this approach helps reduce systematic biases, a qualitative approach like ours may still retain some subjectivity.
 A similar limitation concerns categorizing values into value groups, where other research teams may result in different groupings and labels of value groups.
-Last, this survey represents a distant reading of NRS publications, where publications may vary significantly.
-Individual papers may have different goals, methodologies, and impacts that are not captured by this bird's-eye view.
+Lastly, this survey represents a distant reading of NRS publications, where publications are treated as comparable units.
+However, the significance and aspirations of these publications may vary significantly.
+Individual papers may have different goals, methodologies, and impacts that are not captured by this bird-eye view.